AFRINIC: Court-appointed receivership

-Effort at board election in June 2025
+Effort at board election

-In April 2025, AFRINIC's receiver, Gowtamsingh Dabee, announced plans to hold an election in June 2025.
+In April 2025, the receiver announced plans to hold an election in June 2025.
 He appointed barristers from the United Kingdom to chair a nomination committee because of concerns about "potential interferences in the election process".
 Industry bodies that endorsed candidates for the election included Smart Africa, the South African Network Operators Group, and the Internet Service Providers' Association of South Africa (which all endorsed a similar slate of candidates), along with the Number Resource Society.

 In May 2025, MyBroadband reported that Cloud Innovation had been added to AFRINIC's company registration information alongside former board members; Lu said this was a legal technicality.
 In June 2025, the Tanzanian Internet Service Providers Association requested the court to delay the election due to other concerns about voting rights, but the court allowed the election to continue.
-During the week of online voting in June, ICANN requested the receiver and the court to address the listing of Cloud Innovation in AFRINIC's registration information, potential conflict of interests on the nominating committee, and concerns about election integrity.
+During the week of online voting in June, ICANN requested the receiver and the court to address the listing of Cloud Innovation in AFRINIC's registration information, potential conflicts of interest on the nominating committee, and concerns about election integrity.
 The receiver said that the Mauritius Registrar of Companies had mistakenly included Cloud Innovation in the AFRINIC registration information, and that he had filed to remove the mistake.
 He also provided clarifications about the nomination and election process.

 Near the end of in-person voting on 23 June 2025, the receiver suspended voting due to questions about the validity of some votes.
 Several members who tried to vote in person said they found somebody else had cast their vote without their permission, using fraudulent powers of attorney.
 Members also alleged fraudulent proxy votes and expressed concerns about lack of transparency for the ballot-counting process.
 The Mauritius Digital Promotion Agency and a Mauritius telecommunications company, Emtel, filed complaints with the Mauritius Police Force about irregularities in the election.
 On 26 June 2025, the receiver annulled the election and planned to conduct a new election by the end of September.